FloatingBrioche/aws-data-streaming-app/docs/README.md

 4. **Update the Terraform fields**

-    - Update the backend bucket in [Terraform providers file](terraform/providers.tf)
+    - Update the backend bucket in the [Terraform providers file](terraform/providers.tf)
     - Update the vars in the [Terraform directory](./terraform/vars.tf)
         - You can get the secret ARN via this CLI command:
             ```bash